open-telemetry/semantic-conventions/docs/sampling/README.md

 sampling described here.
 In that sense, producers and consumers should see these attributes as telemetry metadata.

-The attributes described here use non-standard naming conventions.
-Sampling relies on an ecosystem, and these specifications incorporate features of W3C Trace Context and from the OpenTracing project, in place before OpenTelemetry.
-Therefore, these attributes use `sampling` as the prefix, instead of an OpenTelemetry-scope (e.g., `otel.sampling`).

 ## Probability sampling

 The OpenTelemetry sampling decision is defined in terms of a Threshold